aiyer07/everydae-demo-demo/README.md

+I built this in a couple of days unprompted to test my ability with a tech stack I guessed everydae had prior to working there!

 # Everydae demo... demo

 Rebuilding a couple of screens from: https://ui-dev-demo.everydae.com/.
 Trying out new libraries & frameworks, particularly react and graphql + apollo.
 This is a full stack app with a client, server and postgres database run in docker.